 Email archiving in the United States

-Laws about email archiving aren’t universal.
-They differ from country to country, and even between different organizations within a country.
-In the U.S., email archiving is dictated by 4 different acts and law changes, dating back to 1934.
+Federal laws are decisive in email archiving, which are designed to protect both companies and their clients.
+In the US, email archiving is dictated by four different acts and law changes, dating back to 1934.
 To be sure you are not infringing on US federal law, it’s important for business owners to understand what these 4 acts mean.

 The 1934 Act